RedPitaya/RedPitaya/doc/appsFeatures/marketplace/marketplace.rst

 of each height is saved and the histogram plot is given where the X axis represents the pulses’ amplitude, and the Y axis represents the number of pulses.
-With the Red Pitaya STEM board, you can acquire pulses whose period can be in the range from 1us to 1s.
+With the Red Pitaya board, you can acquire pulses whose period can be in the range from 1us to 1s.

 More about this application can be found here: